 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 3 / 4

 Public universities were closed and used as military bases during the 2010–11 conflict, and now suffer from a lack of adequate resources and facilities.
 However, academic freedom is usually upheld.
-In 2017, there were demonstrations by the powerful university-student union, the Fédération Estudiantine et Scolaire de Côte d’Ivoire (FESCI), against a rise in tuition fees.
-Several of the demonstrations ended in violent clashes between demonstrators and police.
-There were also reports of classes being disrupted or canceled during strike actions that took place during the year.
+In 2018, labor strikes by university employees claiming back wages disrupted classes for thousands of students, but took place peacefully and without interference.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 3 / 4

 People are generally free to engage in political discussion and debate without fear of harassment or detention.
-However, the legacy of violent conflict can chill public debate of sensitive topics.
+However, the legacy of violent conflict can chill public debate of some topics.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 8 / 12